friosavila/playingwithstata/drdid/csdid_stata.md

 $$ ATT =\sum \left( w1 * Y(treated,t) - w0 * Y (treated earlier,t) \right) $$

 Because the "earlier" treated unit is used as control, it is entering the equation substracting from the later treated one.
-However, at time t, it has already been treated, so it is receiveing a "negative" weight!, when it should be possitive.
+However, at time t, it has already been treated, so it is receiving a "negative" weight!, when it should be possitive.
 And this is the source of the problem.
 TWFE would put "negative" weights on some treated units, because it uses them as "controls".

 > So what is the solution?